Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsubsection{Inter-coupling Contrastive Graph Distillation}

-Furthermore, we propose the inter-coupling contrastive graph $\mathcal{G}_{inter} < \mathcal{N}, \mathcal{E}>$ to represent the inter-coupling semantic-shift among the each node as illustrated in Fig.~\ref{fig:intra+inter}.
-In $\mathcal{G}_{inter}$, all the $\mathcal{N}$ are encoded from augmented samples $x_{i}$ with different couplings as shown in Fig.~\ref{fig:DCGD}.
-We argue that as for different $x_{i}$, there are inter-coupling semantic-shift caused by different data perturbations, which bring more robust and generalizable information from the perspective of data distribution.
-The $\mathcal{G}_{inter}$ aims to formulate the correlations between different augmented nodes as this generalizable knowledge transferred to the student.
-Since in different couplings $(\hat{x}, x_{i} )$, they have shared anchor vector.
-We directly leverage the augmented domain-invariant semantic latent vectors $S_{x_{i}}^{T/S}\in \mathbb{R}^{1\times C}$ as graph nodes $\mathcal{N}_{x_{i}}^{T/S}$.
-Moreover, the inter-graph edges $\mathcal{E}^{T/S}$ are calculated among every $\mathcal{N}_{x_{i}}^{T/S}$ as cosine-similarity.
-In contrast with intra-coupling graph distillation, we regularize each nodes with the softmax function and then conduct the Kullback-Leibler Divergence between the $\mathcal{N}_{x_{i}}^{T}$ and $\mathcal{N}_{x_{i}}^{ S}$, expressed as:
+Furthermore, we propose the inter-coupling contrastive graph $\mathcal{G}_{inter} < \mathcal{N}, \mathcal{E}>$ to represent the inter-coupling semantic-shift among each node as illustrated in Fig.~\ref{fig:intra+inter}.
+We argue that as for different augmented samples, there are inter-coupling semantic-shift caused by different data perturbations, which bring more robust and generalizable information from the perspective of data distribution.
+The inter-coupling contrastive graph aims to formulate the correlations between different augmented nodes as generalizable knowledge which is transferred to the student.
+Thus, in $\mathcal{G}_{inter}$, all the nodes are encoded from augmented samples with different couplings as shown in Fig.~\ref{fig:DCGD}.
+All the inter-graph edges are calculated among each node as cosine-similarity.
+Different from intra-coupling graph distillation, we regularize each node in inter-graph with the softmax function and then conduct the Kullback-Leibler Divergence, expressed as:

 where $soft(\cdot )$ indicates the softmax operation.
 Meanwhile, we utilize the $L_{1}$ loss to constraint with paired inter-graph edges.